 - Supermetrics is more lightweight but still aimed at users who are looking to combine several different data sources.
 Their pricing is steep for one data-source at €49 / month and only begins to make sense if you can take advantage of their Pro-plan which is €126 / month for 33 data sources.

-- Our Mailchimp Data Studio Connector is meant to be the lightest weight solution of all - we charge just a flat-rate of $15 / month or $120 / year.
+- Our Mailchimp Data Studio Connector is meant to be the lightest weight and cheapest solution of all - we charge just a flat-rate of $7.50 / month or $60 / year.
 We don’t move your data to our server the way Power My Analytics does and we aim to be more affordable than Supermetrics for people who have less complex data needs.
-One disadvantage compared to the others is that we don’t yet offer a free trial, but we do offer 30-day no questions asked refunds.

 Going forward in this article, we will show you how to connect your data with our Epilocal Mailchimp Data Studio Connector.
 However, if you think one of the other connectors will be more suited to your needs, no hard feelings - and there are other tutorials out there that will show you how to set them up.

-Step 2: Get your License Key for the Epilocal Mailchimp Data Studio Connector
+Step 2: Get Your Free Trial for the Epilocal Mailchimp Data Studio Connector

 As we mentioned before, the Epilocal Mailchimp Data Studio Connector doesn’t take your data to our own server as an intermediary, so there is no additional account you need to sign up for.
-You just need to get a license key that will enable you to set-up Mailchimp as a data source in Google Data Studio.
+You just need to sign up with the same email that you use to log in to Google Data Studio.

 Step 3: Add the Custom Connector as a new data-source in Google Data Studio

-Now that you have your license key email, you will open up Data Studio and create a new data-source.
+Now that you have started your free trial, you will open up Data Studio and create a new data-source.

 This will bring you to the Google Data Studio Connector Gallery.
 Then you just need to find the Mailchimp by Epilocal connector and click on it.